-This appeal arises out of the interlocutory process of discovery in proceedings [1] between Nareish Kumar as plaintiff, The Fiji Military Forces and the Commander of the Fiji Military Forces as first defendant, The Fiji Police Force and the Commissioner of Police as second defendant, Timoci Silatolu and George Speight as third defendants Attorney General of Fiji as fourth defendant and The Republic of Fiji as fifth defendant.

-- [2] In his third amended statement of claim the plaintiff alleges that on 19 May 2000 as a member of Parliament he was inside Parliament House performing his constitutional and legal duties when the third defendants and members of the first defendant entered the Parliament House armed with weapons belonging to the Fiji Military Forces and took members of Parliament and other persons present, including the plaintiff, hostage. - [3] He specifically alleges that the members of the first defendant, who held the plaintiff captive, were acting under the orders or directions of the third defendants and or members of the first defendant. - [4] The plaintiff specifically alleges that members of the first defendant acted in accordance with orders given by other and/or more senior members of the first defendant and claims to recover damages in consequence. - [5] He also alleges that the third defendants acted with members of the first defendant in the events of which complaint is made. - [6] It is unnecessary to particularise either the allegations contained in the statement of claim or the material contained in the various defences which have been filed. - [7] For the purposes of this appeal we refer to an affidavit from the Commander of the Land Force Command of the Republic of Fiji Military Forces, Col Lowane Naivalualua who disclosed that pursuant to the provisions of the Army Act 1955 U.K. and the Board of Inquiry Army Rules 1956, a Board of Inquiry was established by written orders dated 9 August 2000 and was required to assemble at the Queen Elizabeth Barracks on the 16 August 2000 to enquire into the circumstances surrounding the involvement of the members of 1st Meridian Squadron in the illlegal take over of Parliament.
+- [1] This appeal arises out of the interlocutory process of discovery in proceedings between Nareish Kumar as Plaintiff, the Fiji Military Forces and the Commander of the Fiji Military Forces as first Defendant (D1), the Fiji Police Force and the Commissioner of Police as second Defendant (D2), Timoci Silatolu and George Speight as third Defendants (D3) Attorney General of Fiji as fourth Defendant (D4) and the Republic of Fiji as fifth Defendant (D5). - 20 [2] In his third amended statement of claim the Plaintiff alleges that on 19 May 2000 as a member of parliament he was inside Parliament House performing his constitutional and legal duties when the D3 and members of the D1 entered the Parliament House armed with weapons belonging to the Fiji Military Forces and took members of parliament and other persons present, including the Plaintiff, 25 hostage. - [3] He specifically alleges that the members of the D1, who held the Plaintiff captive, were acting under the orders or directions of the D3 and or members of the D1. - 30 [4] The Plaintiff specifically alleges that members of the D1 acted in accordance with orders given by other and/or more senior members of the D1 and claims to recover damages in consequence. - [5] He also alleges that the D3 acted with members of the D1 in the events of which complaint is made. - 35 [6] It is unnecessary to particularise either the allegations contained in the statement of claim or the material contained in the various defences which have been filed. - [7] For the purposes of this appeal we refer to an affidavit from the Commander of the Land Force Command of the Republic of Fiji Military Forces, Col Iowane Naivalualua who disclosed that pursuant to the provisions of the Army Act 1955 UK and the Board of Inquiry Army Rules 1956, a Board of Inquiry was established by written orders dated 9 August 2000 and was required to assemble at the Queen Elizabeth Barracks on the 16 August 2000 to enquire into the circumstances surrounding the involvement of the most of 1st Meridian - 45 Squadron in the illlegal take over of parliament.
 The affidavit further indicates that the summary of evidence procedure was completed in April 2002 after 103 witnesses had made statements and had been examined in the presence of 42 accused members of the Republic of Fiji Military Forces.
-The affidavit indicates as a result of the procedures referred to 61 members of the RFMF had been charged with offences and at the time of the affidavit were on trial before a General Court Martial which had convened on 20 March 2003.
-Annexed to the affidavit is a copy of the convening order for the board of inquiry which lists some 31 questions to be considered by the Board of Inquiry.
+The affidavit indicates as a result of the procedures referred to 61 members of the RFMF had been charged with offences and at the time of the affidavit were on trial before a affidavit is a copy of the convening order for the board of inquiry which lists some 31 questions to be considered by the Board of Inquiry.